Python module tngri functions

 tngri.upload_file()

-Loads data from a file at the specified path into Tengri (in the S3 storage ).
+Uploads data from a file at the specified path to Tengri repository (in S3).

-Returns a string containing the path and name of the file within the S3 storage, into which the data was loaded.
+Returns a string with the path and filename of the file inside the S3 repository where the data was uploaded.

 One of the usage scenarios is described at here.